Find Affordable College Courses

 Full Economics at Southern Methodist University Report

-Texas A&M University - College Station ranked #6 on this year’s Best Economics Schools in the Southwest Region list.
-Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+Texas A&M University - College Station did quite well in this year’s ranking of the best schools for economics students.
+It came in at #6 on the list.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.

 After completing their degree, economics graduates from Texas A&M College Station carry an average student debtload of $20,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $254.

-With a ranking of #7, Arizona State University - Skysong did quite well on this year’s best schools for economics students.
-ASU - Skysong is a fairly large public school located in the city of Scottsdale.
+Arizona State University - Skysong did quite well in this year’s ranking of the best schools for economics students.
+It came in at #7 on the list.
+ASU - Skysong is a very large public school located in the city of Scottsdale.

 The average amount in student loans that economics majors at ASU - Skysong take out is $23,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $324.